 Water Temperature: High 30’s and low 40’s

-14 Day Forecast: Look for sporadic hatches of midges.
+14 Day Forecast: Look for sporadic hatches of midges and blue-winged olives.
 The best fishing is between 10 a.m. and 3 p.m.
 Look for trout to be holding in the slow deep runs and pools where they can obtain the largest quantity of food, while expending the least amount energy.
 Stay away from fast riffles and runs as these areas tend to have fewer fish.